thorbengrosser/zug_gelato/README.md

 # Edit .env with your configuration
 ```

-3. Build and start the containers:
+3. Build and start the container:
 ```bash
 docker-compose up --build -d
 ```